 Instagram remains one of the most relevant social channels for your brand.
 It’s one of the fastest growing social networks ever!
-If you want to make 2019 the year Instagram helps you grow your business, our tips and hacks for how to use Instagram to your advantage will help.
+If you want to make this year the year Instagram helps you grow your business, our tips and hacks for how to use Instagram to your advantage will help.

 Here are the promised Instagram tips & hacks so you can kill it in 2019

 1. Use This Instagram Stories Hashtags Hack to Increase Your Reach